jdoleary/Spellmasons/docs/TasksCurrent.md

 - todo: Make "mana cost" icon on cards allow for health cost (for spells such as mana steal)
     - Bug: Mana steal costs mana, it shouldn't!!
 - Notify when waiting for other players to pick a character, just like "x players left to pick upgrade
+- Fix UI so it never covers the gameboard

 ---
 - wsPie: bug: what happens when you call sendData before joining a room???
 ---
 - Bug: I got poisoned when I cast contageous poison but wasn't close
-- Bug: Units that died of poison didn't leave behind skelletons (because they took damage again that destroyed the skelleton)
+    - Task: Make contageous spread more obvious
 - Task: Add bone dust pile that dead bodies turn into when hit.
 No longer a unit (that can be interacted with), but still visible
-- Bug: When I was on edge of inverted poly, the pathfinding moved me to the vertex instead of away from the wall where i clicked
 - Bug: I don't think priest AI works
 ---
 Finish Content: